cardano-acropolis/academy/twitter-spaces/README.md

            of adversarial buying and selling.
 Thus, there is a threshold that will prevent people from purchasing or selling Djed back to the issuer.
+	    4. Provided that the exchange rate remains constant, the equity per reservecoin always increases.
+Thus, the token will never be subject to draining.
+	    5. Limitations
+			1. If malicious user can predict exchange rate, the user can drain the reserves.
+		    2. Every action changes the value, so many could be purchased at one time at a discount.
+		    3. If the reserve ratio falls to one, the equity falls to zero making the target price of the reserve also zero.
+		    4. Fees must be rigid.
+			5. When the peg is lost, the coin holders suffer losses.
+		    6. If the reserve ratio is close to the minimum, users may race to sell reserve coins, and future users can be barred from sale until the reserve ratio increases again.
 	4. Extended Djed
+		1. A nominal price is defined with a constant.
+		2. The reserve ratio is dynamically adjusted.
+		3. Liabilities are normalized.
+		4. When it approaches what would have been the minimum reserve ratio, some of the liabiliities are converted to equity.
+    5. Then they did model checking and dynamic analysis.
  2. Role in the ecosystem
 	1. Babel fees
  3. Concerns and discussion